andrewpickett/advent-of-code/2020/python/day13/README.md

 approach if you want...now that you have the name of this sort of problem, I'm sure coding it wouldn't be too much work.

+All in all, I'm pretty happy with how it went on this puzzle.
+I'm happy I figured out a solution that performed so well using just my intuition...and I'm also proud of the fact that I recognized the class of problem to arrive at another way of solving it.

 # Results

 |    | Answer     | Attempts  | Exec.
 Time (ms) | Solve Time (HH:mm:ss) | Rank |